John Brookfield: Research summary

 Brookfield is interested in how the genome evolves and has recently focussed on the evolution of DNA sequences which control development, particularly in Drosophila, and on the evolution of transposable elements.

 Education, appointments and honours

 Brookfield received his BA in Zoology from the University of Oxford 1976.
 He received his Ph.D. in Population Genetics at the University of London in 1980.
-Following a post as Research Demonstrator in Genetics at the University College of Swansea from 1979-1981, he became a visiting fellow in the Laboratory of Genetics at The National Institute of Environmental Health Sciences, North Carolina from 1981-1983.
-Returning to the UK, he became a Lecturer in Genetics at the University of Leicester from 1983-1986.
+Following a post as Research Demonstrator in Genetics at the University College of Swansea from 1979 to 1981, he became a visiting fellow in the Laboratory of Genetics at The National Institute of Environmental Health Sciences, North Carolina from 1981 to 1983.
+Returning to the UK, he became a lecturer in genetics at the University of Leicester from 1983 to 1986.
 He is now Professor of evolutionary genetics at the University of Nottingham.